-- (1) Full name, other names used (oral or written), social security numbers(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (2) Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - (3) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (a)(2) of this section; - (4) Current business and residence telephone numbers; - (5) A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses; - (6) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (7) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (8) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - (9) For each misdemeanor conviction or ongoing misdemeanor (excluding minor traffic violations) within 10 years of the date of the application, the name and address of the court involved, and the date and disposition; - (10) For each criminal charge (excluding minor traffic charges) whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (a)(8) or (a)(9) of this section, the criminal charge, the name and address of the court involved, and the date and disposition;
+- Full name, other names used (oral or written), social security numbers (s), birth date, place of birth, citizen ship, gender, all languages (spoken or written); - (2) Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - (3) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (a) (2) of this section; - (4) Current Business and residence telephone numbers; - (5) A description of any existing and previous business relationships with Indian Tribes, including ownership interests in those businesses; - (6) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (7) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (8) For each felony for which there is an ongoing prosecution or conviction, the charge, the name and address of the court involved, and the date of the disposition if any; - (9) For each misdemeanor conviction or ongoing misdemeanor (excluding minor traffic violations) within 10 years of the date of the application, the name and address of the court involved, and the date and the disposition;

-- (11) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (12) A photograph; - (13) Fingerprints consistent with procedures adopted by the Tribal police or the Tribal Gaming Commission consistent with 25 C.F.R. § 522.2(h).
-Fingerprints shall be taken by the Tribal Police, or the State police of the State in which the applicant resides, and shall be sent directly to the National Indian Gaming Commission by the law enforcement agency taking the fingerprints; and - (14) Any other information the Tribal Gaming Commission deems relevant.

-D. Primary Management Officials and Key Employees; Background Investigation; Report.

-1. The Tribal Gaming Commission shall conduct, or cause to be conducted, by an investigator appointed by it, a background investigation for each Primary Management Official and Key Employee, unless the applicable Compact allocates sole jurisdiction to the relevant State with respect to background investigations.
-The investigation shall include, at minimum:

-a.
-Verification of all information on the
+- (10) For each criminal charge (excluding minor traffic charges) whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to the paragraph (a) (8) or (a) (9) of this section, the criminal charge, the name of the court involved, and the date and disposition; - (11) The name of the address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (12) A photograph; - (13) Fingerprints consistent with procedures adopted by the Tribal police or the Tribal Gaming Commission consistent with 25 C.F.R. § 522.2 (h).
+Fingerprints shall be taken by the BIA police, or the State police of the in which applicant resides, and shall State be sent directly to the National Indian Gaming Commission by the law enforcement agency taking fingerprints; and - information the Tribal (14) Any other Gaming Commission deems relevant. - Primary Management Officials and Key Employees; D. Background Investigation; Report. - The Tribal Gaming Commission shall conduct, or cause 1. to be conducted, by an investigator appointed by it, a background investigation for each Primary Management Official and Key Employee, unless the applicable Compact allocates sole jurisdiction to the relevant State with respect to background investigations.
+The investigation shall include, minimum: - Verification of all information on the a. application; - b.
+Interviews of current and prior employers and immediate supervisors for the preceding five c.
+Interviews of all personal references;